How to turn envy into a positive force

 5. You’re a terrible person for feeling envy

 Feeling it isn’t the problem.
-It’s the holding onto them that’s an issue.
+It’s the holding onto it that’s an issue.

 You find it ugly, so you push it even further down yourself to not have to look at it.